Have you ever accidentally spilled bleach in your car? You know the smell can be unbearably strong. But don’t fret – I’m here to help!

 2. Locate where the bleach smell is coming from

-If you are the one that spilled bleach in your vehicle, then you know where it was spilled.
-However, if you are not sure where the bleach was spilled, this is your first task.
-Open all doors and the trunk and try to find where the bleach smell is coming from.
-Usually, people carry bleach in the trunk so it is the best place to start.
+If you know who spilled bleach in your vehicle, then you already know where it was located.
+But if not sure, open all doors and the trunk to try to locate where the smell of bleach comes from; usually, people carry bleach in their trunks so this is usually where to begin your investigation.

-Removing the bleach smell from your car is more important than you think.
+Removing the bleach smell from your car is more important than you might think.

 3. Vacuum the area where the bleach was spilled